hmarko75/ansibleforms_service_catalog/data/dataops/README.md

         -i, --snapshot-policy    snapshot-policy to attach to the volume, default snapshot policy will be used if not provided
-        -o, --igroup             map luns in clone the the provided igroup -s, --split              start clone split after creation -r, --refresh            delete existing clone if exists before creating a new one -a, --preserve-msid      when refreshing clone preserve the original clone msid (can help nfs remount) -q, --preserve-lun-maps when refreshing clone preserve the original clone lun mapping, lun-id and serial number -d, --svm-dr-unprotect   disable svm dr protection if svm-dr protection exists
+        -o, --igroup             map luns in clone the the provided igroup -s, --split              start clone split after creation -r, --refresh            delete existing clone if exists before creating a new one, lun maps and serial numbers will be preserved if oroginal clone contains maped luns
+        -a, --preserve-msid      when refreshing clone preserve the original clone msid (can help nfs remount) -d, --svm-dr-unprotect   disable svm dr protection if svm-dr protection exists

 Examples (basic usage):